 - AZT (Azidothymidine)—The first drug to substantially improve the quality of life for HIV/AIDS patients was developed at Burroughs Wellcome in the Park, work for which the scientist was awarded the Nobel Prize.

-Many other innovations from RTP with near-universal impact could be cited, including: the Control-Alt-Delete command developed at IBM for rebooting computers; the on-board plane wind shear warning was developed at RTI and has saved countless lives; and industrial LED lighting by Cree that has reduced energy consumption worldwide.
+Many other innovations from RTP with near-universal impact could be cited, including: the on-board plane wind shear warning developed at RTI that has saved countless lives and industrial LED lighting by Cree that has reduced energy consumption worldwide.
 These innovations represent a small fraction of those developed at RTP.
 Since 1976 RTP entities have received over 3,700 patents.

 Collaboration between RTP companies and the surrounding community is standard operating procedure.
 Members of the UNC faculty have taught IBM management teams, while IBM funded the robotics lab at NCSU.
 The proximity of the Park is a major factor in enabling RTP’s university partners to attract research dollars.
 Today, the three universities bring in $3 billion in research funding annually.
 Those dollars support 10,000 jobs at UNC alone, and 20,000 jobs overall.

 The success of RTP and its university partners has led to developments the founders of RTP could not have dreamed of.
 One is the NC State Centennial Campus, the university’s own 1,000 acre research park in Raleigh.
 It began to take shape nearly 40 years ago and today has over 70 corporate, government and non-profit research partners.
 And on another point of the Triangle, the American Underground in Durham has now become an incubator for over 250 high-tech startups.
 The Underground has been a Google for Entrepreneurs Tech Hub since 2015, and its companies have raised over $27 million.